astropy/astropy-APEs/APE14.rst

         def world_axis_object_components(self):
             """
-            A list with n_dim_world elements, where each element is a tuple with two items.
-The first is a name for the world object this world array corresponds to, which *must* match the string names used in ``world_axis_object_metadata``.
+            A list with n_dim_world elements, where each element is a tuple with two items:

+            * The first is a name for the world object this world array corresponds to, which *must* match the string names used in ``world_axis_object_classes``.
 Note that names might appear twice because two world arrays might correspond to a single world object (e.g. a celestial coordinate might have both “ra” and “dec” arrays, which correspond to a single sky coordinate object).

-The second element is  either a string keyword argument name or a positional index for the corresponding class from
+            * The second element is either a string keyword argument name or a positional index for the corresponding class from ``world_axis_object_classes``

-            ``world_axis_object_metadata``.
+            See below for an example of this property.
             """

         @property
-        def world_axis_object_metadata(self):
+        def world_axis_object_classes(self):
             """
-            A dictionary with each key being a string key from ``world_axis_object_components``, and the value being a 2-tuple.
+            A dictionary with each key being a string key from ``world_axis_object_components``, and each value being a tuple with two elements:

-            The first element of the tuple must be a string specifying the fully-qualified name of a class, which will specify the actual Python object to be created.
-The second tuple element must be a dictionary with the keyword arguments required to initialize the class.
+            * The first element of the tuple must be a string specifying the fully-qualified name of a class, which will specify the actual Python object to be created.

+            * The second tuple element must be a dictionary with the keyword arguments required to initialize the class.

+            See below for an example of this property.
 Note that we don’t require the classes to be Astropy classes since there is no guarantee that Astropy will have all the classes to represent all kinds of world coordinates.
 Furthermore, we recommend that the output be kept as human-readable as possible.
             """

-We now take a look at an example of use of ``world_axis_object_components`` with ``world_axis_object_metadata``.
+We now take a look at an example of use of ``world_axis_object_components`` with ``world_axis_object_classes``.
 An example output from both methods on the same WCS object is:

 .. code-block:: python

     >>> wcs.world_axis_object_components
     [('skycoord', 'ra'), ('time', 0), ('skycoord', 'dec')]
-    >>> wcs.world_axis_object_metadata
+    >>> wcs.world_axis_object_classes
     {'skycoord': (‘astropy.coordinates.SkyCoord’,
                   {'frame': 'fk5', 'equinox':'J2005'}),
      'time': (‘astropy.time.Time’, {'scale': 'tai'})}